Master

 LING 586 Advanced Phonological Analysis

 An overview of current phonological theory with an emphasis on those theories that make a significant contribution towards the development of practical orthographies.
 In particular, students are introduced to Stratal Optimality Theory, which they apply to the analysis of problematic data from a number of different languages.
 The course also emphasizes descriptive linguistics and students are taught how to integrate insights from phonological theory into phonological descriptions.
-Minimum grades of B- are required for LING 310 and LING 330 (program prerequisites).
+Minimum grade for prerequisite courses is B-.

 LING 680 Advanced Field Methods